savethebeesandseeds/opencv_mingw/README.md

 For 32 bits, just change the ``mingw64_toolchain.cmake`` to ``mingw32_toolchain.cmake`` and use ``i686-w64-mingw32-g++`` instead of  ``x86_64-w64-mingw32-g++`` to compile.

 ## Replication Instructions
-If you're having errors, want some of the missing componets or to follow up the bulding from source, here are dockerized intructions.

 ### Create the build docker enviroment
 On your Windows machine install Docker, open CMD and type these commands:

+> cd /choose/any/path

 > docker pull debian:11

-> docker run -it --name=opencv_mingw debian:11
+> docker run -it --name=opencv_mingw  -v .:/output debian:11

 > docker exec -it opencv_mingw /bin/sh